ryan-breidenbach/resources/readme.md

 # Resources

+A colleciton of documentation, articale, blog posts, and other third-party resources.

 ## GitHub Actions

 * [Workflow syntax for GitHub Actions](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions) - Detailed breakdown of the YAML syntax used to configure workflows.